From blockbuster to injury

 There is no denying that the €62 million fee still weighs heavily on Yoro’s shoulders.
 At a club like MU, every missed shot or every wrong tackle is scrutinized under a magnifying glass.
 On the contrary, it is also the ideal environment for a true talent to flourish.

-The Red Devils have suffered from too much instability in defence in recent seasons.
-Situation-based solutions such as Luke Shaw playing centre-back, Casemiro dropping deep or using unprepared youngsters are just stop-gap measures.
+The Red Devils have been plagued by defensive problems in recent seasons.
+Contingent options like Luke Shaw at centre-back, Casemiro dropping deep or using unprepared youngsters are just stop-gap measures.

-Ruben Amorim 's United need a new leader, a pillar capable of holding together a completely changed defensive system.
-Yoro, in theory, was brought in to take on that role.
+Ruben Amorim 's MU needed a new leader, a pillar capable of holding together a completely changed defense system.
+Yoro, in theory, was brought in to take on exactly that role.

 The biggest question right now is not talent, because everyone knows Yoro can become a world- class center-back if he develops in the right direction.

-The question is whether this young man has enough courage, will and desire to overcome the initial failure, and from there stand up stronger after the injury?
+The question is whether this young man has enough courage, will and desire to overcome the initial failure and then stand up stronger after the injury?

 Ruben Amorim is known as a coach who knows how to exploit the potential of young players.
 If Yoro wins his trust, it is not impossible that he will become a key piece of MU in the 2025/26 season.

-The Theatre of Dreams is where great players make history, but it is also where many are swept away if they are not brave enough.
+The Theatre of Dreams is where great players make history, but it is also where many are swept away if they lack the courage.

 For Yoro, he needs to come back immediately and prove himself worthy of the trust, the huge amount of money spent, and the pressure of the red shirt.